Daveyr/academic-kickstart/content/post/2021-01-24-how-to-burn-the-plaid-keyboard-bootloader-using-arduino-nano/index.en.md

 3. Release the reset button
 4. Release the boot button.

-Let's assume you have a new keymap for the keyboard called _mynewkeymap_ for the the keyboard.
+Let's assume you have a new keymap for the keyboard called _mynewkeymap_ for the keyboard.
 In the qmk folder, type `make dm9records/plaid:mynewkeymap:flash`.
 This will compile the keymap and flash directly without the need for the Nano.